the-events-calendar/the-events-calendar/readme.txt

 = [6.0] =
 Please see the changelog for the complete list of changes in this release.
 Previous versions of The Events Calendar are not cross-compatible with 6.X add-ons.
-Remember to always make a backup of your database areadme.txt nd files before updating!
+Remember to always make a backup of your database and files before updating!

 == Changelog ==